betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 The bug is likely difficult to find because the three coordinates of the sum object were computed correctly, but I wrote past the end of the `coordinates` array.
-So the error would not have been visible immediately and would only have manifested when I find myself confused that some other variable does not seem to store the value it should have had.
-It will take an afternoon to debug this problem.
+So the error would not have been visible immediately and would have manifested only when I found myself confused that some other variable did not seem to store the value it should have had.
+It may take an afternoon to debug this problem.

 These things happen.
 I know I make mistakes, I fix them, I walk around the